sc0v0ne/LearnAI/faq.md

-## Using AI with Medical Images

-Small and imbalanced datasets are common in medical applications.
-However, it is still considered an open research problem in CS.
-Thus, there is not standard “recipe” for data prep.
-Just some heuristics that people have come up with.
-So u will need to do some research to justify your final choice of data prep techniques, especially for medical datasets.

-At least one of the articles discusses X-ray images which may have some references that are helpful (not sure).
-I would try searching on arxiv.org for “Survey” articles that would list some peer-reviewed journal articles on the type of images that u are working with.

-Resampling is just one approach to balance a dataset but it is an advanced concept, so you need to have a thorough understanding of the core ML concepts.
-Otherwise, your results will be suspect.

-I have some notes on “Dataset Issues” that may help get you started for structured datasets.
-However, the approach is different for image datasets.

 ## How does NLP work

 The most common NLP problems are usually addressed by the NLP preprocessing steps: Tokenization, Stemming, and Lemmatization, plus Keyword extraction, and NER.